mementum/backtrader/docs2/live/ib/ib.rst

 During the start phase, the *data* feed will try to download the details of the specified contract (see the reference for how to specify it).
-If no such contrac is found or multiple matches are found, the data will refuse to carry on and will notify it to the system.
+If no such contract is found or multiple matches are found, the data will refuse to carry on and will notify it to the system.
 Some examples.

 Simple but unambiguous contract specification::